UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 **Question 2**
-A around how many colour hues is it a good rule of thumb to reconsider colour as an effective channel to represent your data?
+How many colours (approximately by a rule of thumb) should you begin to reconsider colour as an effective channel to represent your data?

 <choice id="2" >